vishvanathan-k/BFI-linux/README.md

 # BFI

-This is a simple BF interpreter in C. It works execpt for loop :P.
+This is a simple BF interpreter in C.